stark-t/UncertaintyAwareSlumMapping/README.md

 ### **Install Repository Dependencies**

 1. install requirements.txt
-2. change config_example.py to config.py and adjust paths accordingly
+2. change config examples and adjust paths accordingly

 ### **Get Data**

 **Note:** The data provided here is solely intended for illustrative purposes and deviates from the original paper.
-In the original study, we utilized resampled 3-meter PlanetScope data.
-However, due to copyright restrictions, we have substituted it with 3-meter resampled RGB Sentinel-2 imagery from the cities of Caracas and Mumbai as a demonstrative example.
+In the original study, we utilized 4.77-meter PlanetScope data.
+However, due to copyright restrictions, we have substituted it with resampled RGB Sentinel-2 imagery from the cities of Caracas and Mumbai as a demonstrative example.

 To use the example data, follow these steps: